 Append-Only Replication is a type of Incremental Replication where newly replicated data is appended to the end of a table.
-Existing rows are not updated - any updates will be added to the table as new rows.
+Existing rows are not updated - updates are added to the end of the table as new rows.

 For tables using Incremental Replication, Stitch currently loads data into Google BigQuery in an append-only fashion.
 This means that as time goes on, tables will wind up containing many different versions of the same row.